 Even if you don't play an instrument, you can still join the Band!
 Our illustrious Prop Crew documents the Band's endless shenanigans on film and in photos—plus, they are charged with the venerable task of guarding Bertha, our six-foot bass drum.
 They enjoy the full membership benefits of the Band, but without the rehearsals, spit valves, and broken reeds!
 And Prop Crew shines at the yale game, where they fashion anything from catapults to Trojan bulldogs to enhance the Band's halftime show.

 For more information, write to the Band's Leadership at email@example.com.

 Also, be sure to read our list of Frequently Asked Questions.

-NOTICE TO GRADUATE STUDENTS: Although the ensembles at Harvard College are intended for the participation and experience of undergraduates, the marching band currently has two graduate-student members.
-Playing/performing/coaching opportunities are available for qualified graduate students if a qualified undergraduate is not available.
-Contact Albert Chalom at firstname.lastname@example.org for more info on prospective graduate participation.
+NOTICE TO GRADUATE STUDENTS: Although the ensembles at Harvard College are intended for the participation and experience of undergraduates, the marching band currently has several graduate-student members.
+Contact the Band's Leadership at firstname.lastname@example.org for more info on prospective graduate participation.

-In any case, graduate students interested in doing more performing should contact Mark Olson (email@example.com; 617-496-2263) so that he knows of your experience and interest, as he is often called to recommend musicians for a variety of performance needs in the area.
+Graduate students interested in doing more performing outside of the Band should also contact Mark Olson (email@example.com; 617-496-2263) so that he knows of your experience and interest, as he is often called to recommend musicians for a variety of performance needs in the area.